-The discount rate used to measure the total pension liability per the June 30, 2016 actuarial valuation was 6.75% (7.50% with respect to the total pension liability per the June 30, 2015 actuarial valuation).
-The projection of cash flows used to determine the discount rate assumed the employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 27-year amortization period of the unfunded actuarial accrued liability.
+The discount rate used to measure the total pension liability per the June 30, 2017 actuarial valuation was 5.25% (6.75% with respect to the total pension liability per the June 30, 2016 actuarial valuation).
+The projection of cash flows used to determine the discount rate assumed the employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 26-year amortization period of the unfunded actuarial accrued liability.
 The discount rate determination does not use a municipal bond rate.
-Projected future benefit payments for all current plan members were projected through 2117.